DoctorDalek1963/WhatsApp-HTML-Formatter/README.md

 ## Notices:
 - Feel free to change `Library/background-image.jpg` to whatever background image you'd like, just make sure it has the same name
+- If you're formatting a group chat, please add the participants' names to `Library/group_chat_names.css` with colours, following the examples given at the top of the file

 ## Dependencies:
 - [pydub](http://pydub.com/)